🔌 API Cost Calculator

 Bandwidth & CDN

 Egress (outbound) bandwidth is typically charged; ingress is free.
-CDN reduces origin server load and latency.
-For APIs serving large payloads globally, CDN can reduce bandwidth costs by 50-80%.
+AWS/GCP/Azure charge $0.08–0.11/GB; Hetzner charges ~$0.01/GB; Cloudflare Workers and R2 have zero egress fees.
+CDN reduces origin load and latency.
 Compress responses with gzip/brotli to minimize bandwidth usage.

 FAQ